If you are looking for the best things to do in Merida Mexico during your upcoming trip to the Yucatan, I have got you covered here.

 Visit the Mayan World History Museum

 It is perhaps the second most comprehensive Mayan history museum after the Museum of Anthropology in Mexico City.
-Better yet, the museum doesn´t ¨just¨ run through the history of the Ancient Maya.
+Better yet, the museum doesnt only focus on the history of the Ancient Mayans, but provides an in-depth look and discussion of Mayan culture and heritage, and how the Mayan people live today.

 Shop for beautiful one-of-a-kind clothing pieces

-The mansion was formerly owned by the noble Mier and Teran Lejuene family.
-It centers around a courtyard which is now a bar and restaurant serving Mediterranean-inspired fare by day, and live jazz and aperitivos by night.
+The central courtyard features a restaurant serving Mediterranean-inspired fare by day, and live jazz and aperitivos by night.

 Take a walking tour of Merida